Jimmy Jump: Tennis

-During the 2009 Men's Singles Finals of the French Open, he accosted eventual winner Roger Federer, attempting to place a red barretina on his head.
-Marquet was tackled by a security guard while stumbling after he jumped over the net.
-He faced up to 12 months in prison for the incident.
+During the 2009 men's singles final of the French Open, Jimmy accosted eventual winner Roger Federer, attempting to place a red barretina on his head.
+He was tackled by a security guard after stumbling over the net and faced up to 12 months in prison for the incident.

 Eurovision Song Contest

-During the 2010 Eurovision Song Contest in Norway, Marquet invaded the stage during the Spanish performance by Daniel Diges and took part in the choreography.
+During the 2010 Eurovision Song Contest in Norway, Jimmy invaded the stage during the Spanish performance by Daniel Diges and took part in the choreography.
 He subsequently left the stage at the venue and was immediately escorted away from the concert area and taken to Sandvika police station, where he was arrested and fined NOK15,000.
 Due to the incident, Svante Stockselius, the executive supervisor of the Eurovision Song Contest at that time, allowed Spain to perform for a second time after the last regular performance.

 Goya Awards

-On 13 February 2011, during the 25th Goya Awards ceremony, Marquet invaded the stage just before the best actor award was handed over to Javier Bardem.
-Before being whisked away, Marquet could say only a few words on the microphone and cover the Best Actor Goya statuette with a barretina.
+On 13 February 2011, during the 25th Goya Awards ceremony, Jimmy invaded the stage just before the best actor award was handed over to Javier Bardem.
+Before being whisked away, he could say only a few words on the microphone and cover the Best Actor Goya statuette with a barretina.

 Elsewhere

-On 14 September 2010, after the 2010-11 UEFA Champions League match between FC Barcelona and Panathinaikos FC, Marquet appeared in a weather forecast on Hungarian television channel TV2.
-He waved, shouting "Barcelona, Barcelona!", placed his cap on the forecaster, and chanted "Barça!".
-Marquet had a microphone attached to this t-shirt because he was a guest in an earlier talk show.
+On 14 September 2010, after the 2010–11 UEFA Champions League group stage, Jimmy appeared in a weather forecast on Hungarian television channel TV2.
+He waved, shouting "Barcelona, Barcelona!", placed his cap on the forecaster, and chanted "Barça".